 Most small businesses offer their products and services to a specific geographic market.
-Being found quickly when someone is in need of your local services is critical to your success.
+Critical to your success is being found quickly when someone is in need of your local services.
 Incorporating local SEO strategies into your marketing activities that complement your other online marketing is important to your business.

 Traditionally local small businesses use a mix of local advertising, direct marketing, coupons and word of mouth marketing.
 Depending on your type of business, you may also use door hangers, flyers, truck lettering and site signs.
 These are all still valid marketing tactics that will help you become known in your geographic area.